 The story did drag through the middle of the show, and it could easily have been shorter than its 90-minute run time.
 The ending too, was a little too satisfactorily neat.
 It could have been much more dramatic and exciting.

 However, Wood stole the show as Shiv and Musk.
-His was a charismatic performance, with his facial expressions a highlight.
+Theirs was a charismatic performance, with their facial expressions a highlight.
 The supporting cast was a lot of fun too, with the bogan housemates, Spider (Clover Blue) and Maz (Georgia Barron) particularly entertaining.
 Bridie Pamment turned in a hilariously bizarre performance as Musk’s partner Grimes, though the vocal delivery was at times a bit quiet and hard to hear.

 It was also noticeable that the scenes with just the lizards interacting with each other were less engaging than the rest of the show.
 This imbalance made it harder to understand Shiv’s conflicted nature as it felt like there was much more value in the human interactions than the lizard ones.